flectra-hq/documentation-user/content/applications/finance/accounting/payables/supplier_bills/invoice_digitization.rst

 :guilabel:`View My Services`.

 .. important::
-   If you are on Flectra Online and have the Enterprise version, you benefit from free trial credits to test the feature.
+   If you are on Flectra Online and have the Professional version, you benefit from free trial credits to test the feature.

 .. seealso::